chriskuehl/autopkgtest/doc/README.running-tests.rst

 -  The previous case can be simplified if you have a binary .changes from a previous build:

    ``adt-run packages/*.changes ---`` *virt-server*

+-  Run tests for a click package:

+   ``adt-run myclickapp/ myclickapp_0.1_all.click ---`` *virt-server*

+   Note that for this you need to specify a virt-server which has "click" itself and the click app's required framework already installed.

 Output
 ------